 As a satire, the novel takes on ‘la raideur nippone’ (p.
 13) or ‘Japanese stiffness’ (p.
 6) as the main target of its criticism.
 The rigid hierarchy depicted therein is accentuated by deliberate acts of humiliation of inferiors by their superiors.
 Superiors give orders to their subordinates, putting no trust in their professionalism.
 Domination is the organizing principle that governs human relations between superiors and their subordinates, as well as between men and women.
 Individualism is unwelcome and regarded with suspicion, as are initiative, pragmatism, and practicality.
 By definition, foreigners are suspect; they are considered untrustworthy both intellectually and professionally.
 However, the foregrounding of the Western outlook, as I hope to prove, demonstrates that fixed ideas, presuppositions, and suspicion, are not exclusively Japanese traits.
 Borrowing from the paragraph cited above, and for the sake of this discussion, I will henceforth refer to this Western outlook in general as ‘Aristotelian logic’, a term representing Western values and ideas.
 The narrator constantly looks for Aristotelian logic where it clearly does not exist.
 Hence, her eye, enmeshed as it is in Western ideas, evidently distorts any strange phenomenon it encounters by magnifying and ridiculing it.

 The term ‘West’ is employed here as denoting a single entity in a clearly generalizing manner since this is the way it is introduced and dealt with in the novel.
 The narrator constantly shows the Japanese characters in the novel making blunt and bewildered comparisons between the ‘occidental’ and ‘oriental’ brain, with regards to competence, performance and behaviour, such as when Mister Omochi roars: ‘Taizes-vous.
 Ce pragmatism odieux est digne d’un Occidental.’ (p.
 48). (‘Be quiet.
 That disgusting sort of pragmatism is worthy of a Westerner’ (p.
-32)).
+32).
 SET incessantly draws attention to the narrator’s Westernized outlook on Japanese culture, an outlook which, apparently, the narrator cannot escape.
 Let us now go over some of the techniques of foregrounding the Western imagination that are employed in the novel.

 A parallel Wonderland